wesbos/es6-articles/34 - Promises.md

 Often people will put a `then` on its own line, just for readability's sake, but I've also added a `catch` function.

 Remember, our `then` will only fire when the promise successfully comes back.
 If there is an error with the data that comes back, `catch` runs.
-Generally in your function, you'll have all of the `thens` that we need, it might be one, it might be four, but if we have a `catch` on the end, that will just catch any errors that happen anywhere along the way.
+In your function, you'll generally have all of the `then`s that we need, it might be one, it might be four, but if we have a `catch` on the end, that will just catch any errors that happen anywhere along the way.

 So let's pass some broken code, like a typo: